wufhex/Mystic-xorstr/README.md

 ## Support

 Tested on MSVC and GCC but should work correctly on most compilers.
 To enable AVX support you have to define `AVX_AVAILABLE`.
-If your CPU doesn't support AVX you can define `SSE_AVAILABLE`, if neither are defined Mystic will use C operators for decryption.
+If your CPU doesn't support AVX you can define `SSE_AVAILABLE`.

 ## Results